About The Ministry Of Utmost Happiness by Arundhati Roy

 Finding happiness with online therapy

 What makes you happy may look strikingly different from what makes someone else happy.
-If you’re experiencing difficulty finding fulfillment in life, speaking with a licensed therapist could help you discover more about yourself, your interests, and your passions.
+If you’re experiencing difficulty with emotional processing or finding fulfillment in life, speaking with a licensed therapist or other mental health care professional could help you discover more about yourself, your interests, and your passions.
 If you feel hesitant to try traditional in-office therapy, you might benefit from online therapy.

-Whether you’re in need of guidance in your relationships, career, or day-to-day life, you may benefit from speaking to a licensed online therapist.
+Whether you’re in need of guidance in your relationships, career, or day-to-day life, you may benefit from self-reflection as well as talk therapy with a licensed online therapist.
 With online therapy at BetterHelp, you can meet with a therapist through video chats, phone calls, or live chat.
 You can also message your therapist at any time in between sessions through in-app messaging, and they’ll respond as soon as they can.

 The efficacy of online therapy